RoliSoft/Obfuscation-Tunnel/README.md

                   Optional value, defaults to default gateway otherwise.
    -x           Expect identifier and sequence randomization.
                   Not recommended, see documentation for pros and cons.

+DNS-specific arguments:

+   -f           Base32-encode data and fragment labels on 60-byte boundaries.
+   -d domain    Optional domain name to act as the authoritative resolver for.
 ```

 Example for UDP-to-UDP tunnel: